top of page

 • Proper footwear: Comfortable shoes with good grip help with balance and prevent slips.

-Investing in appropriate gear supports skill development and enjoyment.’
+Investing in appropriate gear supports skill development and enjoyment.

-Building a a Golf Swing and Sportsmanship.
+Building a Golf Swing and Sportsmanship

 When a coach or parent inundates a student with excessive advice or an overwhelming number of instructions, the result can often be counterproductive.
 The student may begin to feel overwhelmed by the multitude of information being presented to them.
 This deluge of guidance can lead to confusion, as the student struggles to process and implement the various techniques and strategies being suggested.
 Instead of feeling empowered and motivated to improve, they may find themselves paralyzed by indecision, unsure of which advice to follow or how to apply it effectively.